ARt that SPeaks up

 Ben Hennessy

-The idea for The Conadilly Canvas started with a simple conversation between my daughter, Chela, and I.
+The idea for The Conadilly Canvas began with a simple conversation between my daughter, Chela, and me - about creativity, community, and how art can sometimes say the things that feel too hard to put into words.

 – Ben Hennessy, Hennessy Real Estate